jcizidrosilva/jogo-numero-secreto/README.md

  <h1>Secret Number Game</h1>

 Welcome to the Secret Number Game!
 This project is a simple web-based game where players can guess a secret number between 1 and 10.
 If you're considering hiring me, take a moment to explore this fun and interactive game.

-How to Play
+<h3>How to Play</h3>
 Choose a number between 1 and 10.
 Click the "Guess" button to check if you've guessed the secret number.
 If your guess is correct, you win!
 The game will congratulate you and display the number of attempts.